Bad Moms: Plot

 Gwendolyn responds to Amy’s antics by putting joints in Jane's locker, framing Jane, and getting her kicked out of the soccer team.
 Jane becomes upset with Amy for her selfishness and goes to stay with Mike, who has agreed to an amicable divorce, along with Dylan and Roscoe.
 To make matters worse, Amy‘s boss, Dale Kipler, fires her for taking too much time off.

 A despondent Amy stays home during the PTA election, but is fired up by Carla and Kiki.
-At the event, Amy gives an inspiring speech about how overworked moms need to take time off, do fewer and less stressful events, and most importantly, allow themselves to make mistakes.
+At the election event, Amy gives an inspiring speech about how overworked moms need to take time off, to do fewer and less stressful events, and most importantly, allow themselves to make mistakes.
 She wins by a landslide and winds up comforting a devastated Gwendolyn, who reveals that her life is not as perfect as she claimed it to be.

 Weeks later, Amy reconciles with her kids.
 Her approach has also led to positive changes: Jane has been reinstated to the soccer team and stresses out less, Dylan applies himself, Kiki makes her husband help out with the kids, Carla is more responsible and hands-on, Gwendolyn is kinder with everyone else, and all of the other moms feel more energized.
 Amy gets her job back with much better compensation after Dale sees how much he took her for granted, and she continues to see Jessie.
 Gwendolyn invites Amy, Carla, and Kiki for a day of fun on her husband's private jet.

 The end credits feature the cast of the film being interviewed with their real-life mothers.